openplacos/openplacos/programmer_guide.md

 ### REST api ###

-This section will describe URI you will be able to access.
-Output is serialized into JSON.
+This section will describe URI you will be able to access to connect to your openplacos server.
+These URI will give you back string serialzed into JSON.

 #### User ####